grz0zrg/fas/README.md

 ## Technical implementation

-The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data.
+The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data, there is no allocation done in the audio callback.

-There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, oscillators etc.).

 A free list data structure is used to handle data reuse, the program pre-allocate a pool of notes buffer that is reused.

+There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, oscillators etc.), unlike main notes data this currently allocate data on the fly in the network thread, this has room for improvements.

 Additive synthesis is wavetable-based.

 Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`) which is slower than linear.

-All synthesis algorithms (minus filters and [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/)) are customs.
+All synthesis algorithms (minus [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) and Soundpipe provided) are customs.

 This program is tested with Valgrind and should be free of memory leaks.